kgrid/AuthoringManual/getting-started.md

     print (concatSentence)
 ```

 Next, upload the algorithm to ObjectTeller by creating a new Knowledge Object.
-For more information about how to create a new Knowledge Object go to the Creating Knowledge Objects section.
+For more information about how to create a new Knowledge Object see [Creating Knowledge Objects](https://kgrid.gitbooks.io/authoring-ii/content/creating_knowledge_objects.html).

 After the knowledge object is created and the algorithm is uploaded to the payload, use an execution stack to run the algorithm.